working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* show cases a simple scenario and it's implementation
+* create the first BDD scenario e its implementation
-* starting point for first bank account scenarios

 ### What should I do? ###

-* Understand the addition scenario and implementation
+* Write a scenario for adding to numbers
-* Implement the unit tests as bdd scenarios
+* Implement the scenario

 ### Branches ###